MarcialRosales/java-pcf-workshops/config-README.md

 `cf create-service -c '{"git": { "uri": "https://github.com/MarcialRosales/spring-cloud-workshop-config" }, "count": 1 }' p-config-server standard config-server`

 3. Make sure the service is available (`cf services`)
-3. Modify our application so that it has a `bootstrap.yml` rather than `application.yml`.
-We don't really need an `application.yml`.
-If we have one, Spring Config client will take that as the default properties of the application.

-4. Our repo has already our `demo.yml`.
-If we did not have our the setting `spring.application.name`, the `spring-auto-configuration` jar injected by the java buildpack will automatically create a `spring.application.name` environment variable based on the env variable `VCAP_APPLICATION { ... "application_name": "cf-demo-app" ... }`.
+4. Our repo has already our `fare-service.yml`.
+If we did not have our the setting `spring.application.name`, the `spring-auto-configuration` jar injected by the java buildpack will automatically create a `spring.application.name` environment variable based on the env variable `VCAP_APPLICATION { ... "application_name": "fare-service" ... }`.

-5. Push our `cf-demo-app`.
+5. Push the `fare-service` app.

 6. Check that our application is now bound to the config server `cf env cf-demo-app`